valflrt/smarticles-fork/README.md

 ![screenshot of the app's basic controls](./img/general_controls.png)

-Try randomizing it a few times and seeing what kind of results you get.
+Try randomizing it a few times and see what kind of results you get.

 There are 8 particle types.
 You can change the behavior of each with respect to any other with the sliders: